SharktheFire/hexagonale-architecture-in-php-example/README.md

-# hexagonale-architecture-in-php-example
+# hexagonal-architecture-in-php-example

-A little example how hexagonale architecture could be written in php.
+A little example implementation of hexagonal architecture PHP.